TV titans Trump, Oprah go head to head on U.S. campaign trail

 Democrats are favored to flip the 23 seats they need to secure a majority in the House of Representatives, although they are considered a long shot to pick up the two seats needed to capture the Senate.

 Vulnerable Democratic senators in states Trump won in 2016 are also focusing on healthcare.
-Among them is Missouri’s McCaskill, who has criticized her Republican challenger, state Attorney General Hawley, for joining a lawsuit filed by Republican attorneys general seeking to overturn Obamacare.
+Among them is Missouri’s McCaskill, who has criticized Republican challenger Hawley, the state attorney general, for joining a lawsuit filed by Republican attorneys general seeking to overturn Obamacare.

-Trump, who vowed throughout his campaign to repeal Obamacare, formally known as the Affordable Care Act, and fumed when the effort failed, was due in Missouri on Thursday to support Hawley.
+Trump vowed during his campaign to repeal Obamacare, formally known as the Affordable Care Act, and he fumed when the effort failed.
+Democrats warn that if Republicans keep control of Congress, people could lose coverage for pre-existing health conditions and other protections afforded by the law.

-On Friday, he will travel to West Virginia, which he won by more than 40 percentage points in 2016.
+On Friday, Trump will travel to West Virginia, which he won by more than 40 percentage points in 2016.
 The state’s Democratic senator, Joe Manchin, has attacked his opponent, Republican state Attorney General Patrick Morrisey, for participating in the same lawsuit Hawley joined.

-Republicans say they are also committed to maintaining those protections, drawing accusations of hypocrisy from Democrats and healthcare experts who say an Obamacare repeal would have sent premiums skyrocketing for certain people with pre-existing conditions.
+Former Vice President Joe Biden, appearing with embattled Democratic Senator Heidi Heitkamp at a campaign event in North Dakota, took up the battle cry on Obamacare protections.

-Former Vice President Joe Biden may also address the issue in a Thursday campaign appearance in North Dakota with embattled Democratic Senator Heidi Heitkamp.
+“One-hundred-thirty million Americans have that label stamped on their record: pre-existing condition,” he said.
+“This fight is personal.”

-Trump, who will not be on the ballot, came under fire from Democrats and even some fellow Republicans on Thursday for an online video ad backing Republican candidates that attempted to link Democrats and immigrants to violent crime.
+Trump, who will not be on the ballot next week, came under fire from Democrats and even some fellow Republicans on Thursday for an online video ad backing Republican candidates that attempted to link Democrats and immigrants to violent crime.

 The ad featured courtroom footage of Luis Bracamontes - an illegal immigrant from Mexico convicted in the 2014 killings of two police officers in Sacramento, California - saying in accented English he would kill more cops.
-A narrator asks, “Who else would Democrats let in?”
+A narrator asks: “Who else would Democrats let in?”

 Robert Reich, who served as secretary of labor in the Clinton administration, called the ad “desperate and vile ...
 They’ve resorted to fearmongering.”